libriscv/docs/docs/host_langs/godot_integration/godot_docs/design.md

 ## Maximum portability

-The Sandbox has implemented support for the C++ and Rust system languages currently.
+The Sandbox supports SafeGDScript, C++ and Rust.
+SafeGDScript's `.sgd` files are compiled on-the-fly at run-time.
+C++ and Rust programs are compiled ahead of time using Docker.
 The extension supports all of Godots platforms, including future platforms like RISC-V, Loongarch, Switch 2, Quest 3 and any other platform where one would be able to compile standard C++ with no dependencies.

 Anyone can implement support for new languages, as long as those languages transpile to C or C++, or can emit RISC-V directly.